best08618/2018_os_hw2/README.md

 For condition variable, you may need to look up functions such as pthread_cond_wait()/pthread_cond_signal().

 The goals from HW2 are

+1. correct the code for prod_cons.c so that it works with 1 producer and 1 consumer

+2. enhance it to support multiple consumers.

-0. Make consumer to gather some statistics of the given text in the file.
+3. Make consumer(s) to gather some statistics of the given text in the file.
 Basically, count the number of each alphabet character in the line. char_stat.c can be a hint for gathering statistics.
 At the end of execution, you should print out the statistics of the entire text.

-1. correct the code for prod_cons.c so that it works with 1 producer and 1 consumer

-2. enhance it to support multiple consumers.

 To run a program, you may give filename to read and # of producers and # of consumers.
 In case of single producer, 2 consumers, reading 'sample file'; you may need to execute your program by